Image guide··11 min read

 Toolbelt's resizer lets you switch format at the same time as resizing — one action instead of two tools.
 Our test run below starts with a 104 KB JPEG and outputs a 14.5 KB WebP — an 86% file-size reduction, mostly from the format change, not the resize alone.

-How to resize in your browser (no upload, no account)
+Resize in your browser (no upload, no account)

 Here's the end-to-end flow on the live tool.